lazarovttac/leonidas_portfolio/README.md

-# leonidas_portfolio
+# Leonidas Portfolio

-A portfolio made for the HTML and CCS course of Platzi.
+A portfolio made for the HTML and CCS course at Platzi.